dhamaniasad/cytev2/README.md

 ## Issues

-- Searching results in some episodes without interval highlighting
+- Searching results in some episodes without interval highlighting (Pretty sure this was due to low confidence tags being saved; pending validation)
 - Re-enable app sandbox which is disabled to allow file tracking; instead should request document permissions: https://stackoverflow.com/a/70972475
 - Timeline slider not updating while video playing (timeJumped notification not sent until pause)
 - Extract usage and search bars to own views from ContentView